Raj-Patoliya/LaNetTrainingPractices/README.md

 ## Change for the update branch...

-## bhai kuch to lafda hone wala hai.. dekh lena..
+## bhai kuch to lafda hone wala hai..